Internal Medicine

 • Practice Management

-The resident develops practice management skills through participation in institutional projects and committee work at UOMC.
+The resident develops practice management skills through participation in institutional projects and committee work at OUMC.

 • Leadership and Administration